Forrester Research Earnings Call Transcripts

 -

 Revenue and contract value declined in 2025, but client retention and new AI products showed positive momentum.
-The company is restructuring to focus on research, sunsetting strategy consulting, and expects modest CV growth in 2026.
+The company is restructuring to focus on research, sunsetting strategy consulting, and revamping events, with modest growth and improved margins targeted for 2026.

 -